 Lenders will still carry out affordability checks on the borrower and won’t agree to a mortgage if they think the borrower will struggle.
 A guarantor will also be credit checked to ensure that they are a responsible borrower.

-Guarantor mortgages generally come with higher interest rates than standard mortgages, especially if they let you borrow up to 100% of the property’s value, as they are riskier for the lender.
+Guarantor mortgages generally come with higher interest rates than standard mortgages, especially if your lender allows you to borrow up to 100% of the property’s value (as this is riskier for the lender).
 This means your monthly payments will be higher than if you had taken out a mortgage for the same amount without a guarantor, so you’ll need to make sure you can afford them.

-Your guarantor’s credit score could be damaged if you default on the mortgage.
+You and your guarantor's credit scores could be damaged if you default on the mortgage and they are unable or unwilling to cover the payments.
 This is more likely to happen if taking on the loan has stretched you financially, but could also happen if you suddenly lose your job or your situation changes.
 This could make it more difficult for your guarantor to get credit, such as a personal loan or credit card, in the future.

 If your guarantor has had to use their savings as security for the loan, they won’t be able to access that money for a period of time, and they won’t always earn interest on it.
 They could also lose money if you default on the mortgage, and their savings are used to make up the shortfall.